octokit/oauth-app.js/README.md

       </th>
       <td>

-Authenticated instance using the `Octokit` option passed to the constructor.
+Authenticated instance using the `Octokit` option passed to the constructor and [`@octokit/auth-oauth-user`](https://github.com/octokit/auth-oauth-user.js/#readme) as authentication strategy.

-For `"token.deleted"` and `"authorization.deleted"` events the `octokit` instance is unauthenticated.
+The `octokit` instance is unauthenticated for `"token.deleted"` and `"authorization.deleted"` events.

 </td>
     </tr>